onvif/media-signing-framework/VS2022/README.md

 To build this solution, you need:
 - OpenSSL 3.3.1 x64 or higher (https://slproweb.com/products/Win32OpenSSL.html)
 - GStreamer x64 dev version (https://gstreamer.freedesktop.org/download/#windows)
-  *Note: Select all packages to install during gstreamer installing, see the screenshots below* Select **Custom** installation:
+  *Note: Select all packages to install during GStreamer installing, see the screenshots below* Select **Custom** installation:
   ![Screenshot 1](images/gstreamer-install-1.png)
   Repeat for **all** items with the red x: